synaps-io/synaps-go/README.md

 sessionID := initSessionRes.SessionID
 ```

-Initialize a new session with `alias`:
+Initialize a new session with an `alias`:

 ```go
 alias := "john-doe"